ajinkyadsakhare-jpg/Graph-Attention-Network-for-Gene-essentiality/results/RESULTS.md

 returns known partners.
 Asking which connections in the whole graph got the most weight returns abundance.

----

 ## Run 3: kidney-specific labels

 Same network and settings as run 2.
 The label changed.
-Each gene's average score across all cancer cell lines is subtracted, so a gene essential everywhere flattens to zero and what's left is specific to kidney.
+Each gene's average score across all cancer cell lines is subtracted, so a gene essential everywhere changes to zero and what's left is specific to kidney.

 The numbers and tables below are from the earlier version of the pipeline, before the readout was changed to count incoming edges only.
 Weights here are raw, not normalised, and a partner can appear twice because each edge was counted in both directions.

-**Before training.** PAX8, a kidney lineage dependency, comes out at −0.1766, HIF1A at +0.1288.
+Before training.
+PAX8, a kidney lineage dependency, comes out at −0.1766, HIF1A at +0.1288.
 Across all 336,588 values the standard deviation is 0.208, the range is −2.65 to 3.33, and 51% sit within ±0.1 of zero.

-Each gene's label against its number of connections, over 10,592 genes: the raw label at ρ = −0.291 (p = 4.5 × 10⁻²⁰⁶), the kidney-specific one at ρ = +0.071 (p = 3.5 × 10⁻¹³).

 **Prediction.** Folds: 0.0205, 0.0491, 0.0502, 0.0435, 0.0124 → **0.0351 ± 0.0156**